In Force — Phase 1 active from 1 May 2026

 • All communications are in writing and filed

-The landlords who navigate the new regime most confidently will not just have read a summary.
-They will have trained properly, updated their approach, and understood the practical standard expected under the Renters' Rights Act.
+The landlords who navigate the new regime most confidently will have trained properly, updated their approach and understood the practical standard expected under the Renters' Rights Act.
+TLA Academy provides structured, relevant training.

 Why structured training matters now